AlexEne/AlexEne.github.io/_posts/2020-01-10-Physically-based-temperature-simulation-for-games.md

 > I wish today's games would have accurate temperature simulation...

 I hear that all the time.
-Look no further, if you want to make your game more true to reality in terms of how temperature works I have all you need to get you bootstrapped.
 We already have physically-based rendering, so why did we stop there?!

 ## But...
 Why?